darla-kay-16959/LinuxForAdies/README.md

 Key to the Learning Files:

-There are 4 files we'll use besides this one, and numbered in order of usage:

-There are 4 files we'll use besides this one, and numbered in order of usage:
+There are 5 files we'll use besides this one, and numbered in order of usage:

 -   00-Play With Docker Instructions.pdf .........
 How to log onto one of Docker's Linux sessions
 -   01-LinuxForAdies-LLL-Workshop-20250122.pdf ......This is the main workshop file, where we go step-by-step
 -   02-LinuxForAdies-Quick-Reference.pdf..........
 This is a condensed version of the workshop that you can quickly refer to